abisummers/abisummers.github.io/src/content/guide/marais-parks.md

 ### Jardin Berthe Weill

-This hidden garden (which is one of my favouritess) is behind the Picasso museum and has been open since 2019.
+This hidden garden (which is one of my favourites) is behind the Picasso museum and has been open since 2019.
 What I really love about this garden is that it's designed both for people and for the biodiversity.
 There are benches that you can sit on to read, and there's even a book box where you can exchange your books (I love that there's so many of these around France).
 In order to protect the biodiversity, there are parts that are not accessible to walk on and native plants have been planted as well as insect hotels.

 The name of the garden pays tribute to Berthe Weill (1865-1951), the first art dealer to dedicate her gallery to the modern avant-garde.
 She is credited as being the first person to produce a sale of Picasso's work.